Diamondbacks hit 4 HRs off Strasburg, beat Nationals 10-3

 Strasburg gave up three home runs in his first 21 pitches after allowing just two homers in his previous eight starts combined.

+“Today was just one of those days,” Nationals manager Dave Martinez said of Strasburg’s tough outing.
+“Couldn’t locate his fastball, just missing spots.”

-Yoshihisa Hirano (3-3) allowed two hits while striking out two in 1 2/3 innings.
+Yoshihisa Hirano (3-3) allowed two hits while striking out two in 1 2/3 innings as the Diamondbacks won for the eighth time in 10 games.

 Nick Ahmed had an RBI double in the third that pushed the lead to 5-3.
 Ahmed also tripled in the second and singled in the eighth and the ninth, finishing with four hits.